glaudiston/gelf/README.md

 - allowing automation / text mode control
 - portable, but what if emulated in any env ?
 - what if a language can detect the target algorithm and suggest the best one ?

+ASM
+===
+To discover bytecode one good way is create an asm file with the instruction, compile it and use ld with the --oformat binary:

+$ show_bytecode(){ echo "$@" | as -o temp.o && ld --oformat binary -o temp.bin temp.o 2>/dev/null && xxd --ps temp.bin && rm temp.o temp.bin; }
+$ show_bytecode "mov %r8, %r10"
+4d89c2